 Check out these things before you come!

-Graphic Designer: The Graphic Designers will step into their role at TeenPact Media as they work with their team to meet the visual needs of their client.
-The Graphic Designers will learn the art behind typography, explore the science of color, experience the creative process first hand, and be challenged by mentors to create intentional, excellent design.
+Graphic Designer: The Graphic Designers will step into their role at TeenPact Media as they work with their team to meet the visual needs of their clients.
+The Graphic Designers will learn the art behind typography, explore the science of color, experience the creative process firsthand, and be challenged by mentors to create intentional, excellent design.
 The Graphic Designer will be responsible for developing a final logo concept, branding package, and promotional pieces for their Media Team to use in their marketing solutions.

 Videographer: The Videographers will learn the art of storytelling through video, and how to create an industry-level production to impact a variety of audiences.
 Throughout the week, mentors will instruct students on the fundamentals of story-boarding, shooting, composition, flow, and color grading, all while challenging students to creatively share a story through their work.
 The Videographers will have access to professional-quality equipment to execute their Media Team’s vision and be able to apply their accumulated knowledge and skills to produce a final product for the client